-The beach is situated in between the Blanes marina and the Sa Palomera stone formation, right in front of the village.
+The beach is situated in between the Blanes marina and the Sa Palomera stone formation, right in front of the old town.
 There are nice restaurant services near the beach.
 The beach also has a lifeguard.

 The 2-kilometer-long beach stretch, S'Abanell, unfolding southwards from Sa Palomera, is very similar to the Blanes beach.
-S'Abanell is situated in front of the more contemporary areas of the Blanes village, which is where you’ll also find most of the hotels of the village.
+S'Abanell is situated in front of the more contemporary areas of Blanes, which is where you’ll also find most of the hotels of the town.
 The beach promenade has good restaurant services.

 Cala Sant Francesc / Cala Bona